Marshall Fine is a noted film critic, journalist, filmmaker and author.

-His family moved to St. Louis Park from Richfield when he was 13, to the relatively new development, Westwood Hills, where they lived at 8109 W. 18th St. He entered Westwood Jr. High in the middle of 8th grade.
-A 1968 graduate of St. Louis Park High, where he worked on the Echo for two years.
+Fine is a Twin Cities’ native, whose family moved to St. Louis Park from Richfield when he was 13, to the relatively new development, Westwood Hills, where they lived at 8109 W. 18th St. He entered Westwood Jr. High in the middle of 8th grade, and graduated from St. Louis Park High School in 1968.
+At Park High he worked on the Echo for two years.

-His writing has appeared in USA Today, the Los Angeles Times, New York Observer, Premiere, Cosmopolitan and Entertainment Weekly.
+His writing has appeared in the Los Angeles Times, New York Daily News, USA Today, New York Observer, Variety, Premiere, Cosmopolitan, Sports Illustrated, Penthouse, Indiewire.com and Entertainment Weekly.
 He conducted the Playboy Interview with both Howard Stern and Tim Robbins.

 Fine is a contributing editor at Cigar Aficionado magazine, where he has written cover stories on everyone from Jeremy Irons to Jay-Z to Jeff Bridges.